Miguel de Benavides Library: History

 The initial collection of the University of Santo Tomas's (UST) library came from donations; specifically from the private collections of the institution's founder, Fr.
 Miguel de Benavides and other benefactors including Fr.
 Diego Soria and Hernando de Los Rios Coronel.
 Other members of the Dominican Order also donated books concerning priesthood.

-UST's academic library was founded on July 24, 1611.
+UST's academic library was founded on July 24, 1605, which makes it 6 years older than the university itself.
 It was originally hosted inside the University Building in UST's original campus in Intramuros and later establish presence in other buildings within the campus.
 Following the destruction of the Intramuros campus, the library moved in to the Main Building at the university's new campus in Sampaloc, Manila.

 The library moved in to a dedicated building in 1989.
 On October 29, 1989, the UST Central Library Building was inaugurated.

 The UST Central Library adopted its current name in 2008 in honor of Miguel de Benavides.